The future of Buy to Let in London- thoughts for Landlords past, present & future

 The last 10 years has seen the industry transformed by regulation.
 In fact, there are now over 160 regulations in place creating over 400 laws which landlords and lettings agents may have to abide by when letting out a property (not all laws & regulations apply to every let).
 If you think that is a lot (and you'd be right) be prepared as there are more to come.

-With this in mind I am of the firm belief that the market will become increasingly impossible for small, part-time Landlords to be able to self-manage as they will be unable to remain legally compliant without committing substantial time and resurces to training and the implementation of processes and procedures that they simply do not have.
+With this in mind, I am of the firm belief that the market will become increasingly impossible for small, part-time Landlords to be able to self-manage as they will be unable to remain legally compliant without committing substantial time and resources to training and the implementation of processes and procedures that they simply do not have.
 As such, you will see two main sectors dominate the market in the future- agency managed portfolios & the corporate 'build to rent' sector.

 Tech, tech and more tech

-Some letting agents (not enough in my mind) are already waking up to this realisation and already have PropTech (as is the industry term now for property related tech) firmly embedded in to the backbone of the business.
+Some letting agents (not enough in my mind) are already waking up to this realisation and already have PropTech (as is the industry term now for property related tech) firmly embedded into the backbone of the business.

 I am glad to say that we recognised this before most- being one of the first agents in the UK to adopt a cloud-based software to run our agency with called Jupix (now part of PSG/ZPG).
 Since then we have worked with various tech companies and products and are constantly on the look for the next thing.

-Some of the products and companies we work with today include Property File (a product we helped develop), Virtual Reality by eyespy360, reports by iSurvey, movebubble viewing booking software, Property Technology (ltd), instant online valuations by ValPal, SEO services from GrowthTrack, Web design and hosting by Resource Techniques, Facebook, twitter, Zoopla, Rightmove, comms & marketing automation and facilitation by Brief Your Market- as well as being a big fan of other solutions we don't currently use like FixFlo (the maintenance reporting platform and a lot more) and goodlord (transforming lettings applications).
+Some of the products and companies we work with today include Property File (a product we helped develop), Virtual Reality by eyespy360, reports by iSurvey, movebubble viewing booking software, Property Technology (ltd), instant online valuations by ValPal, SEO services from GrowthTrack, Web design and hosting by Resource Techniques, Facebook, Twitter, Zoopla, Rightmove, comms & marketing automation and facilitation by Brief Your Market- as well as being a big fan of other solutions we don't currently use like FixFlo (the maintenance reporting platform and a lot more) and goodlord (transforming lettings applications).

 Ever increasing customer service